World Cup 2026

 • One source.
 The results come from a single public feed (ESPN).
 Scores are about as verifiable as data gets — they're widely reported and easy to cross-check — but I'm not triangulating multiple providers, and finals after extra time are recorded as the post-ET score (penalty-shootout winners aren't separated here).

 • Goals are a blunt lens.
 Total goals say nothing about chance quality.
-A 1–1 can be a thriller and a 3–0 can be a bore; the underlying expected goals would tell a richer story, but shot-level data for 2026 isn't in hand yet, so this piece stays at the scoreline level.
+A 1–1 can be a thriller and a 3–0 can be a bore; the underlying expected goals would tell a richer story, but shot-level data for 2026 isn't publicly available, so this piece stays at the scoreline level.

 • No projections.
 Nothing here forecasts results, qualification, or a winner.
 It's a description of games already played, full stop.